denisegorov2017-blip/shield_ai_v2/.kilocode/workflows/speckit.tasks.md

 ______________________________________________________________________

-## description: Generate an actionable, dependency-ordered tasks.md for the feature based on available design artifacts.
+## description: Generate an actionable, dependency-ordered tasks.md for the feature based on available design artifacts

 ## User Input